knormoyle/rp2040_si5351_wspr/README.md

 I do some funky stuff on the first gps cold reset to try to get min power.

-since it messes with usb pll, there's some timing to get firmware compiled and uploaded I found once I started with the code messing with usb, i had to unplug/replug in the usb to get the sequence right I ordered a usb cable from amazon that has a on/off switch that I'm going to use so I don't wear out my usb on my pc
+Since it messes with usb pll, there's some timing to get firmware compiled and uploaded I found once I started with the code messing with usb, i had to unplug/replug in the usb to get the sequence right I ordered a usb cable from amazon that has a on/off switch that I'm going to use so I don't wear out my usb on my pc

-in any case...this is the way to do it do the compile-only. you will compile a lot the first time. then unplug your usb to the rp2040 and plug it back in.
+In any case...this is the way to do it do the compile-only. you will compile a lot the first time. then unplug your usb to the rp2040 and plug it back in.
 This resets things if you were running the code before

-now hit the compile/upload icon if you had my pcb, this would be while a green led was lit
+Now hit the compile/upload icon if you had my pcb, this would be while a green led was lit

-you should see it upload
+You should see it upload.
-have a script ready to open a putty session and start it.
+Have a script ready to open a putty session and start it.
 You have 15 secs to open the putty session otherwise it decides it's in balloon mode and you won't get any serial

 I could change this to 30 secs until you get the hang of it, if you're continually getting a blank screen when you open the putty window after upload

 I couldn't think of a good way for deciding when to ignore the usb serial fully in balloon mode..this timeout method is what I came up

 ## Interesting current info
 I think I'm seeing 40mA a on usb power when sending RF now.
 GPS cold reset current still is the peak current though, I think? (have to get better power measuring device).